jnioche/carbonintensity-api/README.md

 # carbonintensity-api

-A simple Rust library to help retrieve data from [https://api.carbonintensity.org.uk/]
+A simple Rust library to help retrieve data from the [Carbon Intensity API](https://api.carbonintensity.org.uk/), not all functionalities of the CarbonIntensity API might be exposed.

-Mostly a way for the author to learn Rust, not all functionalities of the CarbonIntensity API will be exposed.
+Please read the API's [terms of use](https://github.com/carbon-intensity/terms).

 An executable is provided to try the library.
 With Rust and Cargo installed